U.M.A.S.A. Statute Article

-3.1 Membership of the Association shall be open to academic staff members employed by the University of Malta who are appointed by the University Council and attached by the said Council to a Faculty, Institute or Centre of the University that is involved primarily in education and/ or research at degree level or beyond.
+3.1 Membership of the Association shall be open to academic staff members who are contractually employed by the University of Malta and involved primarily in higher education and/or research.
 Membership shall be subject to approval by the Membership Sub-Committee as established in Article 5 following reference thereto of any application for membership and the decision of the said Sub-Committee shall be final.

 3.2 Associate membership of the Association shall be open to retired members that qualified for membership according to 3.1 at the time of retirement.

 3.3 Application for Membership shall be made to the Treasurer on the prescribed form, and accompanied by the subscription fee at the time in force.
 The amount charged for subscription fees is determined from time to time by the Executive Council.

 3.4 A Member of the Association may be subject to suspension by the Executive Council from the Association:

 3.4.1 when his/her arrears of subscription fee exceed twelve months; and/or